nicovince/cli/README.md

 tail -n 5
 ```

+## basename
+returns filename of path provided in argument

+## dirname
+returns folder of given pathname

 ## sed
 `sed` stands for Stream EDitor often used for editing on the fly some file(s) or standard output.
 TODO